dceejay/RedMap/README.md

  - fill
  - fillOpacity
  - dashArray
- - clickable (if true sets the passed in name as Popup)
+ - clickable - if true sets the passed in name as popup
+ - popup - extra html string to display as part of popup

 ## Drawing